TheMrMilchmann/MJLEvents/README.md

         // Handle the event
     }

+    public static class SimpleEvent implements Event {}

 }
 ```

 ## Installing

-Running the build requires JDK 8 or later.
-Additionally, a local copy of JDK 9 is required.
-The buildscript is trying to
+Building MJLEvents requires JDK 8 or later.
+Additionally, if the JDK used to invoke Gradle is older than JDK 9, a copy
+of JDK 9 or later (that supports `--release 9`) must be available under one of the following environment variables:
-discover this copy by inspecting the following environment variables: `JDK9_HOME`, `JAVA9_HOME`, `JDK_19`, `JDK_9`.
+`JDK9_HOME`, `JAVA9_HOME`, `JDK_19`, `JDK_9`.

-Starting the actual build is simply a matter of invoking the respective Gradle tasks.
-For example: In order to run a
-full build of the project, call
+Starting the actual build is simply a matter of invoking Gradle.
+For example: In order to run a full build of the
+project (including tests), call

     ./gradlew build

-Additionally, in order to reproduce snapshot and release builds it is required to supply the build with a an additional
-parameter instead.
-This should generally be done on a per-build basis by adding `-Psnapshot` or `-Prelease` to the
-command.
+To reproduce snapshot or release builds, passing the `-Psnapshot` or `-Prelease` parameter respectively is required.

 ## License